Who we are and what we do

 e.
 Public task: the processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.

-g.
-Healthcare provision: the processing of data concerning your health is necessary for us to provide you with a medical diagnosis and/or healthcare treatment.
-Click hereto find out more on the Information Commissioner’s Office website about the types of lawful basis that we will rely on to process your personal data.
+Click here to find out more on the Information Commissioner’s Office website about the types of lawful basis that we will rely on to process your personal data.

 Disclosing your personal data

 We may have to share your personal data with the parties below in order to provide our services to you.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law, and when they are processing personal data on our behalf we do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
 Examples of our third parties include: